 Our program allows you to create a plan of study that fits your life.
 The 30-credit-hour program can be completed in less than two years, plus course offerings are designed to be flexible.

 You can choose to take one or two courses each semester.
 Your academic advisor will help you create a plan of study that best fits your needs.
-View a sample plan of study to get an idea of what your program could look like.
+View a sample plan of study to get an idea of how your program could look.

 Courses required for completion of the degree are: